 Jim Smart - December 22, 2011 10:00 AM

-Stang-Aholics in Terra Bella, California, is installing the Mini-Tach in a customer’s 1967 convertible.
 The 1967-’68 Mustang instrument cluster is retained with five screws and is easy to extract.
 Where it gets tricky is the speedometer cable, which can be stubborn.
-There are two different clusters for 1967-’68 and two different plug configurations.
-Both are simple to understand.
+Clusters vary for 1967-’68 with two different plug configurations.

-The cluster pulls out like this with two multiplex plugs, windshield wiper switch plug, and the speedometer cable.
-While you have the cluster out, lubricate the speedometer cable and head for good measure.
-You may want to replace the instrument voltage regulator while you’re at it, and inspect the ammeter for heat damage or shorting.
+The cluster pulls out with two multiplex plugs, windshield wiper switch plug, and the speedo cable.
+Also, lubricate the speedometer cable and head, and replace the instrument voltage regulator while you’re at it.

 Optional factory analog clock hasn’t worked in ages.
 Let’s install something that does work — the0 to 8,000 rpm Mini-Tach for V-8s from RetroGauge.
 Three screws retain the clock or periscope face plug.